 Our finding that environmental filtering does not happen through the same set of environmental variables for both taxonomic and functional dimensions is consistent with recent studies on Tibetan meadow soils reporting that the abundances of many bacterial functional groups involved in soil N dynamics depended on soil N availability, organic matter concentration and N:P ratio (Ma et al., 2016), but that the majority of bacterial taxa in the same soils were limited by other resources than N and P (Ma et al., 2019).
 A similar finding was reported by Nelson et al. (2016).
 Altogether, this has important implications to predict ecosystem functioning and anticipate the effect of global change (Purschke et al., 2013).
-Especially, while soil acidification or alkalinisation would strongly change the taxonomic composition of bacterial communities, respond to N:P availability and soil moisture.
+Especially, while soil acidification or alkalinisation would strongly change the taxonomic composition of bacterial communities, their functional compositions might respond mostly to cascading effects on N:P availability and to soil moisture.

+Finally, variables representing abiotic environmental conditions were found more important for soil bacterial biogeography than the variables representing biotic environmental conditions.
+Biotic conditions were represented by a range of descriptors of plant communities, including plant community diversity indices, plant species composition, and plant growth form composition, but none of these was identified as important for soil bacterial biogeography.
+In particular, the percentage of legumes in plant communities was not a good explanatory variable of the N cycle-related functional biogeography of soil bacteria, although legumes strongly influence microbial N functions (Le Roux et al., 2013).
+This is likely due to the fact that soil N and the N:P balance were more straightforward explanatory variables of bacterial functional biogeography than legume fraction.

 Scale dependency of the environmental drivers of taxonomic and functional bacterial biogeography